AJTushar7/omni-metrics/replit.md

 # Overview

-This is a full-stack campaign management and analytics dashboard application built with React, Express.js, and TypeScript.
-The application appears to be designed for managing multi-channel marketing campaigns (WhatsApp, SMS, Email, RCS, Push notifications) with comprehensive analytics, real-time monitoring, and optimization features.
+This is a full-stack campaign management and analytics dashboard application with dual frontend implementations.
+The project includes both a React version (in `/client`) and a newly migrated Angular version (in `/angular-client`), sharing the same Express.js backend.
+The application is designed for managing multi-channel marketing campaigns (WhatsApp, SMS, Email, RCS, Push notifications) with comprehensive analytics, real-time monitoring, and optimization features.
 It includes features like campaign orchestration, BSP (Business Service Provider) comparisons, cost optimization recommendations, and customer engagement tracking.

+## Recent Migration: React to Angular
+**Completed:** January 8, 2025
+The entire React dashboard has been successfully migrated to Angular while maintaining identical UI and functionality.
+The Angular version includes all 11 major dashboard components converted from React equivalents with full feature parity.

 # User Preferences